A list of national and international scholarship opportunities for outstanding undergraduates and recent graduates.

 English Program in Korea (EPIK) °

 Supports one year (52 weeks) as an English teacher in a Korean public school.
 Must be a citizen of one of six designated English-speaking countries (including the U.S.), must hold at least a bachelor's degree, must have excellent English language skills and the ability and willingness to adapt to Korean culture and living.
 Includes benefits and a salary which varies by level of experience and location.
-Campus contact: Sally Lieberman, email@example.com.
-Further information at EPIK
+Campus contact: Timothy Jones, firstname.lastname@example.org.
+Further information at EPIK Click here for recent recipients.

 Rhodes Scholarships °